Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms V2 Design Discussion.md

 to destruction if there are entities in the hierarchy not included in the `LinkedEntityGroup`.
-That can’t happen until an entity outside the `LinkedEntityGroup` is explicitly parented, or the hierarchy is prespawned in a subscene without `LinkedEntityGroupAuthoring` yet still destroyed by gameplay logic.
+That can’t happen until an entity outside the `LinkedEntityGroup` is explicitly parented, or the hierarchy is prespawned in a subscene without `LinkedEntityGroupAuthoring,` yet is still destroyed by gameplay logic.
 Reparenting is something explicit that could require going through a custom API to detect.
 And prespawned hierarchies are much easier to deal with because there’s only one point in the frame where subscenes are loaded.

 This means that any entity can reference an alive root entity immediately after instantiation or subscene load, or after some specific transform manipulation